 UTAH STATE VOAD meetings are held on the second Thursday of each month from 1:30 pm to 3:30 pm.

-Because of COVID-19, and because UVOAD represents the complete state of Utah, UVOAD meetings are held online and for the next year or so will also be held online.
+Because of COVID-19, and because UTVOAD represents the complete state of Utah, UTVOAD meetings are held online and for the next year or so will also be held online.
 An agenda and login details are provided several days prior to each meeting.